-- 1. Further develop our risk model so that we use even more sophisticated datasets to plan our prevention, protection and response work and distribute our resources accordingly - Introduce the expected response time standards we've described in this plan, so that our performance can be more effectively measured and we can deliver an even better service to local people - 3.
-Review our special attributes so that we can make sure we have the right vehicles and skills in the right places, according to our risk model - Further target our prevention and protection activity at the people and places where they will have the greatest impact, based on our risk model
+- 1. Further develop our risk model so that we use even more sophisticated datasets to plan our prevention, protection and response work and distribute our resources accordingly - Introduce the expected response time standards we've described in this plan, so that our performance can be more effectively measured and we can deliver an even better service to local people - Review our special attributes so that we can make sure we have the right vehicles and skills in the right places, according to our risk model.
+A Specialisms Programme is being set up for this purpose - Further target our prevention and protection activity at the people and places where they will have the greatest impact, based on our risk model